ivanmanan/jumblexplore/README.md

 └── styles.css<br/>

 ### Needed Installments
-* Configure raspberry pi with the default script to host the project when it gets turned on
-* Must refactor queries to all do JOIN queries
+* FEATURE: Insert Place on marker should automatically just add the place into the database; the sidebar will be able to update that place with proper caption and date
-* Registration -- user accounts must have their passwords hashed;
+* FEATURE: Registration -- user accounts must have their passwords hashed;
-  must flash messages if registering duplicate usernames and emails
+  must flash messages if registering duplicate usernames and emails or info containing special characters
-* Be able to search for user by username
+* FEATURE: Be able to search for user by username
-* Generate paths/lines between each destination sorted by date
+* FEATURE: Generate paths/lines between each destination sorted by date
-* Install web security features e.g. Prevent SQL injections on sign in forms
-* Install user settings -- Change passwords and be able to delete account
+* FEATURE: Install user settings -- Change passwords and be able to delete account
-* Tools -- Edit and delete saved map coordinates
+* FEATURE: Tools to edit and delete saved map coordinates
-* Nice to have: implement email client
+* FEATURE: Implement email client
-* React.js build distribution should be used and server.js should be deploying the build
-* Make sure username is NOT case sensitive - e.g. "ivan" and "Ivan" are same usernames
+* FEATURE: Can "Insert Place" button to "Update Place" button when user is editing the same place they already saved; also need to install this POST request
-* If entry gets deleted from database, then sessionStorage cache must be cleared immediately, otherwise this will cause bugs To replicate: Create account "ivan", then delete the "ivan" account from the database, and refresh the browser - "ivan" will still exist.
+* BUG: If entry gets deleted from database, then sessionStorage cache must be cleared immediately, otherwise this will cause bugs To replicate: Create account "ivan", then delete the "ivan" account from the database, and refresh the browser - "ivan" will still exist.
 Maybe I need another authorization
-* When user logs out, and then creates a new account, query runs from previous user account instead of the new account after registration.
+* BUG: When user logs out, and then creates a new account, query runs from previous user account instead of the new account after registration.
 Need to fix logout
-* Can "Insert Place" button to "Update Place" button when user is editing the same place they already saved; also need to install this POST request
+* Configure raspberry pi with the default script to host the project when it gets turned on - must use optimized React package

 ### Current Database
 Ideally, User_ID and User_Places_ID are identical.